Kong/insomnia-docs/docs/inso-cli/install.md

 category-url: inso-cli
 ---

-Install Inso CLI using our single executable commands for your operating system, or by using NPM.
+Install Inso CLI using our single executable commands for your operating system.

 ## Install Single Executable